 Taking a lifecycle perspective, Yokogawa’s Security Program delivers resilient cybersecurity services and solutions to reduce cyber risks in the customers' ICS environment.
-The program combines over 100 years of expertise in industrial automation, best practices in cybersecurity architecture design, and plant operations knowledge to ensure safe and secure operation, which is the paramount priority for our customers and Yokogawa.
+The program combines over decades of expertise in industrial automation, best practices in cybersecurity architecture design, and plant operations knowledge to ensure safe and secure operation, which is the paramount priority for our customers and Yokogawa.

 Adopting a risk-based approach allows you to assess the strengths and weaknesses of security decisions within a complex operational environment.

 Cybersecurity policies and procedures are fundamental to define the security goals of the organization and describe the workflows to achieve these goals.

 The important question when developing a business case is: 'How much money should be invested in cybersecurity to achieve an acceptable risk level?'